Consider Guitar Lessons for Alzheimers disease prevention. In addition, learning to play the guitar can also:

-Published research results exist which supports a definite correlation between one’s physical health and one’s psychological state.
+Research supports a definite correlation … between one’s physical health and one’s psychological state.

-Consistently thinking negatively about yourself and the world around you alters brain chemistry, causing instability of mood-controlling neurotransmitter levels.
-This, in turn, affects the severity of depressed feelings experienced by someone enmeshed in negative thought.
+Consistently thinking negatively about yourself and the world… alters brain chemistry.
+This causes instability of mood-controlling neurotransmitter levels.
+This affects the severity of depressed feelings experienced by someone having negative thought.

 Depressed states directly affect human physiology by causing:

 - back pain